dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

 ```
 Instead of appending the raw `href` attribute value to the `links` slice, this version parses it as a URL relative to the base URL of the document, `resp.Request.URL`.
 The resulting `link` is in absolute form, suitable for use in a call to `http.Get`.

 Crawling the web is, at its heart, a problem of graph traversal.
-The `topoSort` example showed a depth-first traversal; for our web crawler, we’ll use breadth-first traversal, at least initially.
-In Chapter 8, we’ll explore concurrent traversal.
+The `topoSort` example showed a depth-first traversal; for our web crawler, we'll use breadth-first traversal, at least initially.
+In Chapter 8, we'll explore concurrent traversal.

 The function below encapsulates the essence of a breadth-first traversal.
 The caller provides an initial list `worklist` of items to visit and a function value `f` to call for each item.
 Each item is identified by a string.
 The function `f` returns a list of new items to append to the worklist.
 The `breadthFirst` function returns when all items have been visited.
 It maintains a set of strings to ensure that no item is visited twice.
 ```go